Wedg/Alice.jl/README.md

 # Alice.jl

-A deep learning package built in Julia.
+A deep learning package for supervised learning built in Julia.

 The package is not yet registered so to download, run the command:
 ```jlcon